-3 The Chairman and the President of Robinsons Land Corporation (RLC) are both empowered under its by-laws to vote any and all shares owned by RLC, except as otherwise directed by its board of directors.
-As of December 31, 2023, the Chairman of RLC is Mr. Lance Y. Gokongwei and the President and CEO is Mr. Frederick D. Go.
+The Chairman and the President of Robinsons Land Corporation (RLC) are both empowered under its by-laws to vote any and all shares owned by RLC, except as otherwise directed by its board of directors.
+As of December 31, 2024, the Chairman, President and CEO of RLC is Mr. Lance Y. Gokongwei.